Cádiz Bay tram-train: Infrastructure

 A unit at Reyes Católicos station.
 Note the two different door heights.

-As of March 2025, the system consists of a single tram-train line, numbered T-1, between Cádiz's railway station and the municipality of Chiclana de la Frontera via the town of San Fernando.
+As of March 2025, the system consists of a single 24 km tram-train line, numbered T-1, between Cádiz's railway station and the municipality of Chiclana de la Frontera via the town of San Fernando.
 The system operates at a maximum speed of 100 km/h.
-The section between Cádiz and Río Arillo station shares tracks with the heavy-rail Alcázar de San Juan–Cádiz railway; the intermediate stations along this stretch are served by both the tram-train and Cádiz's suburban rail services.
+The 10.6 km section between Cádiz and Río Arillo station shares tracks with the heavy-rail Alcázar de San Juan–Cádiz railway; the intermediate stations along this stretch are served by both the tram-train and Cádiz's suburban rail services.
 On the other hand, the section east of Río Arillo station functions like a typical tram line, with vehicles operating at street level.

 As a result of this arrangement, the stations on the route have two different platform heights, with the platforms on the tram-like section being kerb-height and those along the railway sitting much higher.
 Because of this, the seven CAF Urbos TT vehicles that operate on the route have two types of doors – one for each of the two platform heights – and only the corresponding doors are opened at each station.

 The line is mostly double-track, except for two single-track sections within Chiclana de la Frontera (one in its town centre, between Alameda Solano and Reyes Católicos stops, and one at the eastern end, between La Hoya and Pelagatos) and two very short interlaced sections within San Fernando, either side of the Plaza del Carmen stop.
 The line currently uses the Iberian track gauge (1,668 mm), although it has been futureproofed for a possible conversion to standard gauge (1,435 mm); this is because there are long-term plans to convert the heavy-rail line between Sevilla and Cádiz to this gauge as well.

 The junction station at Río Arillo is unusual in that there is no public access into or out of it (although there is an emergency exit onto the adjacent road) – the station exists only to allow passengers to change between the tram-train and the suburban rail services.